vrchatapi/vrchatapi.github.io/UserAPI/Tags.md

-`system_troll` | User is a confirmed troll `system_supporter` | User has an active VRC+ subscription `system_early_adopter` | User bought VRC+ in the early period of when it came out `system_legend` | User is an Experienced player and was active before Summer 2018 (can no longer be achieved) `admin_official_thumbnail` | Replaces the users profile picture with the VRChat logo `show_social_rank` | Show trust rank `system_UE4_dev_access` | Meaningless tag used by Tupper
+`system_troll` | User is a confirmed troll `system_supporter` | User has an active VRC+ subscription `system_early_adopter` | User bought VRC+ in the early period of when it came out `system_legend` | User is an Experienced player and was active during the Summer of 2018 (can no longer be achieved) `admin_official_thumbnail` | Replaces the users profile picture with the VRChat logo `show_social_rank` | Show trust rank `system_UE4_dev_access` | Meaningless tag used by Tupper